JJJJJASONZHANG0601/Inventory-Sales-Tracker/README.md

 ## How to Run

-1. Open `693_small_restaurant.xcodeproj` with Xcode 16+
+1. Open `693_small_restaurant.xcodeproj` in Xcode 16+.
-2. Select the main target `693_small_restaurant` and choose a Mac/iOS device or simulator
+2. Select the main target and a device/simulator.
-3. Build & Run
+3. Build & Run.
-4. On first launch, enable local notification permissions in the Settings tab
+4. On first launch, enable notification permissions in Settings.
-5. Login with any of the default users above
+5. Log in with any default user.

----

-## Key Features

-### Multi-User Authentication
-- Secure login with username/password validation
-- Role-based access control throughout the app
-- User management interface for administrators
-- Session management with automatic logout

-### Enhanced UI/UX
-- Friendly error messages with auto-dismiss
-- Form validation with real-time feedback
-- Loading states for async operations
-- Confirmation dialogs for destructive actions
-- Role-based UI elements (buttons, tabs, features)

-### Data Export
-- CSV export for sales trends and inventory status
-- Share functionality for reports
-- Manager-only access to export features

-### Notifications & Adaptation
-- Low-stock products automatically trigger local notifications (authorization required)
-- Supports dark mode and dynamic type
-- Compatible with macOS/iOS (some controls like keyboardType are iOS-only)

 ---